-Private Fostering Family Care (informal) Family and Friends foster care Unrelated foster care Child Arrangement Order (CAO) Special Guardianship Order (SGO) Adoption Support Services Provision of Advice and support as determined by the LA.
-This may be based on an assessment of the child as a child in need, with a child in need plan, and provide services/ support for the child/family under Section 17 of the Children Act 1989 No entitlement The LA may assess the child as a child in need, with a child in need plan, and provide services/ support for the child/family under section 17 of the Children Act 1989.
-Support to meet child's health plan and person Training and practical sin accordance with the Regulations, NMS and Young person may be leaving care support se support to foster carers Fostering Services CWDC standards. entitled to No entitlement (But LA has discretion to provide services/ support for the child/family under Section 17 of the Children Act 1989).
-If the child was looked after prior to making the SGO, LA must assess for need for Special Guardianship support services.
-LA has discretion whether to provide support.
+Private Fostering Family Care (informal) Connected person foster care Unrelated foster care Child Arrangement Order (CAO) Special Guardianship Order (SGO) Adoption Support Services Provision of Advice and support as determined by the LA.
+This may be based on an assessment of the child as a child in need, with a child in need plan, and provide services/ support for the child/family under Section 17 of the Children Act 1989.
+No entitlement The LA may assess the child as a child in need, with a child in need plan, and provide services/ support for the child/family under section 17 of the Children Act 1989.
+Support to meet chincluding health plapersonal education.
+Training and practic support to foster chaccordance with the Services Regulation and CWDC standaryoung person may entitled to leaving a support services. an and n plan. cal arers in ne Fostering ns, NMS rds. be No entitlement (But LA has discretion to provide services/ support for the child/family under Section 17 of the Children Act 1989).
+If the child was looked after prior to making the SGO, LA must assess the need for Special Guardianship support services.
+LA has discretion whether to provide support in other cases.
 The young person may be entitled to leaving care support services if they were 'looked after' prior to making of the SGO.
 Entitlement to assessment for adoption support services, which may be provided at discretion of the LA in accordance with Regulations and National Minimum Standards.
-Financial Support - Entitlement Can claim child benefit and child tax credit if these are not being paid to the parent Financial responsibility for supporting and caring for the child remains with whoever has parental responsibility Can claim child benefit and child tax credit if not being paid to the parent Financial responsibility for supporting and caring for the child remains with whoever has parental responsibility Guardians Allowance payable if both parents have died, or the only surviving parent cannot be found or is serving a prison sentence longer than 2 years.
-Child benefit and child Weekly allowance to m of caring for the child. least meet the national set by the Department Foster carers are entitle allowances, regardless they are Family and Fri neet the costs This should at minimum rate for Education. ed to the same of whether or not Can claim child benefit and child tax credit if these are not being paid to the parent Can claim child benefit and child tax credit if these are not being paid to the parent Can claim child benefit and child tax credit if these are not being paid to the parent Entitlement to assessment for financial support (part of adoption support) if child looked after prior to order.
+Financial Support - Entitlement Can claim child benefit, child tax credit and the child element of Universal Credit if these are not being paid to the parent Financial responsibility for supporting and caring for the child remains with whoever has parental responsibility.
+Can claim child benefit, child tax credit and the child element of Universal Credit if not being paid to the parent Financial responsibility for supporting and caring for the child remains with whoever has parental responsibility Guardians Allowance payable if both parents have died, or the only surviving parent cannot be found or is serving a prison sentence longer than 2 years.
+Child benefit, child credit and child ele Universal Credit no Weekly allowance to costs of caring for This should at leas national minimum the Department for Foster carers are esame allowances, of whether or not the Family and Friends ement of ot payable to meet the the child. t meet the rate set by Education. ntitled to the regardless hey are Can claim child benefit, child tax credit and the child element of Universal Credit if these are not being paid to the parent Can claim child benefit, child tax credit and the child element of Universal Credit if these are not being paid to the parent Can claim child benefit, child tax credit and the child element of Universal Credit if these are not being paid to the parent Entitlement to assessment for financial support (part of adoption support) if child looked after prior to order.